 The mild climate, the regenerating sun, the numerous freshwater springs and the refreshing sea breeze allow more than 1000 tree and plant species to thrive on the island, numerous vegetable and fruit species to be cultivated and a variety of bird and animal species to live.

-The Butterfly Valley, a unique biotope of rare natural beauty and enormous ecological value as a habitat for the butterfly Panaxia Quadripunctaria, is a popular destination for thousands of visitors to the island of Rhodes.
-Also worth a visit: The Museum of Natural History of Rhodes Island - located directly at the entrance of the valley where visitors have the opportunity to discover the secrets of a unique ecosystem.
+The Butterfly Valley is a unique biotope of rare natural beauty and has enormous ecological value as a habitat for the butterfly Panaxia Quadripunctaria, and is a popular destination for thousands of visitors to the island of Rhodes.
+Also worth a visit is the Museum of Natural History of Rhodes Island - located directly at the entrance of the valley where visitors have the opportunity to discover the secrets of a unique ecosystem.

 In the freshwater rivers of the island lives the endemic fish species Ghizani, which bears the name of the scientist who discovered it on the island (Ladigesocypris Ghigii).

 The miniature horse of Rhodes in Archangelos have been living for some time in a semi-wild state in the lush green forests of the region.
 Their size varies from 0.80 to 1.20 m.
 They have a black, brown or reddish brown colour.
 Today there are hardly more than 10 animals that are protected in an enclosure.